deajan/windows_scripts/README.md

 Backups Microsoft SQL Server 2005/2008/2012 and MySQL / MariaDB databases, supports compression and backup rotation.
 Sends alert emails on backup failure.

 #### FindLongFileNames.cmd
-Searches a designated path for full filenames exceeding 255 characters (or any other value), and mails a report if some exceeding filenames are met.
+Do not use (some quirks on newer systems).
+Please see TLPD http://tlpd.sourceforge.net Searches a designated path for full filenames exceeding 255 characters (or any other value), and mails a report if some exceeding filenames are met.
 FindVeryLongFileNames courtesy of http://www.vcode.no/web/vcode.nsf/downloads/FindVeryLongFileNames